RaffaeleGalliera/Kozel100/README.md

 8. Export customer lists to PDFs (choosing the fields to be exported).

-9. Personal interactive Dashboard that collects the most important informations for each user: upcoming appointments, opportunities, assigned companies, last notes saved and last notes saved by others on their customers.
+9. Personal User's Dashboard that collects the most important informations for each user: upcoming appointments, proposed commercials with their status, assigned companies, last notes saved and last notes written by others on user's assigned customers.

-10. Admin Panel for Administrators: including an audit logging feature that collects all the actions carried out on the application.
-Saving them into the database and even logging file, the records are structured by: type of action, user who made it, action timestamp, IP Address and the objects which is operated on with the correspondent parameters.
+10. Admin Panel for Administrators: including the possibility to add users and other setup entities - like tags, client types, consulting services etc..- and an audit logging feature that collects all the actions carried out on the application.
+Saving them into the database and logging files.
+Records are structured by: type of action, user who made it, action timestamp, IP Address and the objects which is operated on with the correspondent parameters.

 ## ER Diagram
 ![Alt Text](https://raw.githubusercontent.com/RaffaeleGalliera/Kozel100/master/databaseDocs/100sER.png)